utmapp/utmapp.github.io/_pages/install.md

 * Free developer accounts must re-sign every 7 days
 * Paid developer accounts must re-sign every 1 year
-* iOS 13.3.1 broke the ability to sign with free accounts, so stay on <= 13.3 if you have not updated
+* iOS 13.3.1 has a signing bug with free accounts, you can use any lower or higher iOS version

 ## Download